SarvjeetAnand/React_WeatherApp/README.md

 ```
 npm install
 ```
-### Go to the project directory run the project using blow command.
+### Go to the project directory run the project using given command.
 ```
 npm start
 ```